gabeart10/powergit/README.md

 PowerGit
 ========

-If you love git and work daily with multiple git repos (even hubs) then you will really want to use this set of PowerGit utility commands (or something like it, I'm sure it exists out there, was faster to write it than search.)
-Just pull down the repo and add this `powergit/bin` to your `$PATH`.

 Manage, create, clone, pull, push multiple git repos from the command line.

-If you aren't using this (or something like it) you are wasting time.
+If you love git and work daily with multiple git repos (even hubs) then you will really want to use some kind of power `git` utility commands like these.
+I'm sure there are more out there.
+It was just faster to write these than search.

 Setup
 =====